 Hear from contractors and utility companies about how they are deploying drones to improve their operations during a drone panel discussion at ICUEE 2019.
-Register Now

 Unmanned systems including drones, automated trucks and teleoperated machinery are increasingly being used at jobsites in the United States and around the world.
 From site surveys to hauling materials, the technologies are hard at work increasing efficiency, improving safety and saving companies money.

 This technological revolution is being driven by data.
 Drones provide a tremendous amount of information that is proving invaluable for construction companies.
 Supporting software capabilities allow project managers to process and analyze the data creating 3-D models and maps that provide a new way to visualize projects.
 Access to this information improves communication on the jobsite, translating to thousands of dollars saved.

 Drones have been used for everything from creating 3-D models of the historic St. Elizabeth church in Freiburg, Germany, to aid in its renovation, to helping manage the construction of a 45-story condo building in Hawaii.

 Drones aren’t the only technology shaking up construction.
 Fleets of remotely operated dump trucks are being used for mining operations — for instance, Volvo Trucks has signed a deal with Norwegian quarry Brønnøy Kalk AS to provide autonomous vehicles for hauling limestone —and construction applications aren’t far behind.